osg-htc/osdf-docs/docs/collaborators.md

 ![COmanage: list of groups you manage](assets/comanage-group-list.png)

-There are up to three groups (per namespace) that you can manage:
+There are up to two groups (per namespace) that you can manage:

-* `osstore-NAMESPACE-private-read`
-* `osstore-NAMESPACE-private-rw`
+* `osstore-NAMESPACE-read`
-* `osstore-NAMESPACE-public-rw`
+* `osstore-NAMESPACE-rw`

 Membership of these groups in COmanage controls the corresponding permissions that an identity has for interacting with the namespace via the OSDF and Pelican:

-* Members of the `private-read` namespace can download objects in the `osdf:///YOUR_NAMESPACE/private` address, but cannot write/upload.
+* Members of the `-read` group can download objects in the `osdf:///YOUR_NAMESPACE/` address, but cannot write/upload.
-* Members of the `private-rw` namespace can both download and upload objects in the `osdf:///YOUR_NAMESPACE/private` address.
+* Members of the `-rw` group can both download and upload objects in the `osdf:///YOUR_NAMESPACE/` address.
-* Members of the `public-rw` namespace can upload objects in the `osdf:///YOUR_NAMESPACE/public` address.

 !!! note

-    There is not a group for controlling who can download objects from the `osdf:///YOUR_NAMESPACE/public` address, because **anyone** can download objects from that address!
+    If your namespace has public reads enabled, there is not a group for controlling who can download objects from the `osdf:///YOUR_NAMESPACE/public` address, because **anyone** can download objects from that address!
+So you will only see one group listed instead of two.

 You can see the members of a group by clicking on the "Members" icon for that group's row.
 This will take you to a page like the following: